teosusnjak/Lyme-disease-controversy/README.md

-# AI-ENHANCED PERSPECTIVES ON THE LYME DISEASE CONTROVERSY: CHARTING A QUARTER CENTURY OF ACADEMIC DISCOURSE AND DIVIDES
+# THE LYME DISEASE CONTROVERSY: AN AI-DRIVEN DISCOURSE ANALYSIS OF A QUARTER CENTURY OF ACADEMIC DEBATE AND DIVIDES

 **New Zealand Authors:** Teo Susnjak*, Cole Palffy, Tatiana Boyko, Nazgul Altynbek